Table of Contents

 This is also a question you should ask yourself when optimizing your photographer website keywords – what’s the aim of my photography website:

 - to find people in a local area who can book my service?
 A very specific query.
-Simple “best photographer” keyword won’t work.
+The simple “best photographer” keyword won’t work.

 - to find people in a local area who want to book a wedding photoshoot?
 A specific query that requires local keywords like the city name.